Mulloo/rock_paper_scissors_lizard_spock/readme.md

 ![Its a tie](doc/tie.png)

+- Description.
+  - Each game outcome has its own color yellow for a tie green for a win and red for a loss.
+This makes it clear the outcome once the user gets familiar with each outcome and its color.

 - As a user, I need to know how many rounds have been played.

 ![An image of the rounds](doc/rounds.png)

+- Description.
+  - Text to show how many rounds have been played if the user wants to go with the standard best two out of three rounds.

 - As a user, I need to know what the computer chooses and what I choose

 ![player and computer choice](doc/playercpuchoice.png)

+- Description.

+  - Large-size text to show the user what they choose and the computer's choice so they know what to expect in the outcome slowly they will learn the game and understand the outcome of the game without the need to see it.

 - As a user, I need to be able to restart the game if I want

 ![Restart button image](doc/restart.png)

+- Description.
+  - Once the player starts the game the start button text changes to restart as when they are starting they will possibly have a lackluster score thus the restart button will reset the rounds and both scores to zero.

 ## Game Rules